 Applications will not be considered unless both application forms have been received.(See 1 & 2 above) Applicants from universities other than University of Cape Town should provide their students numbers on the application form.

 All candidates will be advised of the outcome of their applications by the second week in December.
-Successful candidates are required to confirm their acceptance in writing within two weeks.
+Successful candidates are required to confirm their acceptance in writing within ONE week.

 Admission into Honours